 Walmart includes lifetime balance and rotation every 7,500 miles and 50-mile lug re-torques with the installation.
 For $10 more per tire ($25 per tire total), you can also get the road hazard protection warranty that covers flat repairs and eligible replacements.

-Coming in last for services and aftercare, Discount Tire Direct offers a 30-day return policy on unused tires that you aren’t satisfied with.
+Coming in last for services and aftercare, Discount Tire Direct and Tire Rack each offer a 30-day return policy on unused tires that you aren’t satisfied with.
 Beyond the return policy, tires are covered by the standard manufacturer’s warranty which includes workmanship and material defects.
 Warranty lengths vary by manufacturer.

 Based on my research into the total cost of tires and installation as well as included services, here are the top five places to consider making your purchase: